 The downsides to this product are that it’s often hard to find any specifications regarding the device before buying.
 And just like every sine wave product, it comes with a price, which is always more than any other Inverters.

 Last but not least, this product would do so much better if it came with the remote.
 A complaint from other customers is that particular settings doesn’t work well unless they've been altered via the remote, which you have to purchase separately depending on the model.
 Not good!

 What Recent Buyers Report

 This medium-duty power inverter has generated a loyal following among recent buyers due to its excellent performance.
 It's compact and lightweight and can charge various electronics, including camping accessories, low-power lights, laptops, power tools, etc.

 It is designed with durable, high-quality materials and mounting brackets, which are an added convenience.
 And, its premium safety features ensure that all the connected electronics are protected, making it a real favorite among recent buyers.

 The efficient performance, durable construction, safety features - this inverter is integrated with many features that make it one of the best units available.
 It converts 12V power from the battery into usable and reliable AC power to recharge all RV equipment.

 The best thing about it, which we particularly appreciate, is that it is a completely safe product.
 It sounds an alarm in case of excessively low or high voltage conditions.
-Moreover, two load-controlled fans automatically cool the unit when the internal temperature exceeds a certain level.
+On top of this, two load-controlled fans automatically cool the unit when the internal temperature exceeds a certain level.

-The Tripp Lite inverter is the ideal power solution for RV owners as it allows them to charge all their electronic equipment from laptops to mobile phones wherever they are.
-It is constructed with reinforced aluminum housing that allows it to withstand lots of outdoor use and travel.
-Moreover, the two-year limited warranty adds to customer convenience.
+The Tripp Lite inverter is the ideal power solution for RV owners as it allows you to charge all their electronic equipment from laptops to mobile phones wherever you are.
+It's constructed with reinforced aluminum housing that allows it to withstand lots of outdoor use and travel.
+And, a two-year limited warranty adds to customer convenience.
+Not bad at all!